Lynwood, Illinois: Government

 Lynwood is in Illinois's 2nd congressional district and the village mayor is Jada D. Curry.
 The Police Chief is Gregory Thomas and the Chief Public Safety Fire Administrator is LaShaun Alston.

 Transportation

 Pace provides bus service on Route 358 connecting Lynwood to destinations across the Southland.

+Lynwood commuters to Chicago will also be served by either the or the South Shore Line rail stations in Munster, Indiana, located on the Monon Corridor line.
+It opened to revenue service on March 31, 2026.
+There are no published plans for PACE connectivity to the train stations at this time.